alangunning/doc-ai-analysis-starter/docs/content/guides/configuration.md

 ## Logging

 Set `LOG_LEVEL` or `LOG_FILE` in any configuration source to control logging.
 The CLI accepts matching `--log-level` and `--log-file` options to override these values for a single run, and `--verbose` acts as a shortcut for `--log-level DEBUG`.
+Secrets that resemble OpenAI or GitHub tokens are partially masked in logs, keeping the first and last four characters and replacing the middle with `*`.